Financial assistance available to victims

 - Alberta: Contact the Victim of Crime Financial Benefits Program at 780-427-7217

 - British Columbia: Contact the Crime Victim Assistance Program at 604-660-3888

 - Manitoba: Contact the Compensation for Victims of Crime Program at 204-945-0899 in Winnipeg or toll free at 1-800-262-9344

 - Quebec: 514-906-3019 in Montreal or toll free at 1-800-561-4822

 Important note: OFOVC is not responsible for managing these provincial financial programs, all of which are subject to change at any time.
 Some provincial/territorial programs only accept applications for financial assistance within specific time frames from the date of the crime.

 Some provinces have established criminal injuries compensation or financial assistance programs for victims of crime.

 Contact the organizations in your province or territory that can refer you to the criminal injuries compensation or financial assistance program in your region.

 Did you know?

-Federal Income Support for Parents of Murdered or Missing Children grant.
-This grant provides up to 35 weeks of income support to parents who have suffered a loss of income from taking time away from work to cope with the death or disappearance of their child due to a probable Criminal Code offence.
+Canadian Benefit for Parents of Young Victims of Crime provides up to 35 weeks of income support to parents who have suffered a loss of income from taking time away from work to cope with the death or disappearance of their child due to a probable Criminal Code offence.